yangleiie/awesome-python-applications/templates/BY_PLATFORM.tmpl.md

-# Awesome Python Applications - By Platform
+# Awesome Python Applications - By Platform！！！！！

 The same Awesome Python Applications you know and love, but arranged by *platform*.
 This list is for the app-happy reader looking to install